Premium Onsite Badge Selection Guide

 There are several questions that need to be answered before we start worrying about artwork and design.

-Expo recommends 4x6 badges as they provide more room for your event artwork, attendee information, and a QR code.
+Expo Pass recommends 4x6 badges as they provide more room for your event artwork, sponsorship opportunity on the badge design, attendee data, and a QR code.

 Several Event Organizers like to sell the backside of the badge to a Sponsor, which is a very smart way to help offset your costs.
-Other Event Organizers may choose to place an abbreviated agenda on the backside, event wi-fi information, or other ancillary event information.
+Other Event Organizers may choose to place an abbreviated agenda on the backside via a QR code, event wi-fi information, or other important event information.

 • We will walk through designing your badge shell artwork in the next article

-• Our 4 x 3" badges require a sleeve
+Important: Our 4 x 3" badges require a sleeve since they do not have the option for a notch.

 The latest trend is to be more eco-friendly and avoid badge sleeves where possible.